calmm-js/partial.lenses/README.md

 Following the structure or schema of the JSON, we could break this into three separate lenses:
 * a lens for accessing the contents of a data object,
-* a lens for querying a content object from contents, and
+* a parameterized lens for querying a content object from contents, and
 * a lens for accessing the text of a content.

-Furthermore, we could organize these the lenses into an object following the structure of the JSON:
+Furthermore, we could organize the lenses into an object following the structure of the JSON:

 ```js
 const M = {